 A: If you are pleased with our services and know someone that may benefit from our services, feel free to give them our information so we can determine if we are the right therapists for them.

 Q: How can I reach you?

-A: You can send an email to: email@example.com or you can call us at 801-427-1054.
-Remember that when we are in sessions we most likely will not get back to you until the end of our workday.
+A: You can send an email to: firstname.lastname@example.org or you can call us at 801-427-1054.
+If we are not available to take your phone call, it is because we are helping someone else at that time.
 Please make sure you leave a clear message with your name and phone number even if you think we already have it.
 Please indicate options of times when we can call you back.